7 Horrific Hong Kong 80s Exploitation Movies You Might Want to Avoid

 In 1988, notorious Hong Kong filmmaker Mou Tun-Fei shocked the world with Men Behind the Sun, a gory, near-unwatchable depiction of World War II Japanese brutality that is still considered one of the most shocking movies ever made.

-Before that, however, Mou long established his name in the exploitation genre with Lost Souls, a unforgivingly graphic depiction of the plight of illegal immigrants in Hong Kong during the early 1980s.
+Before that, however, Mou long established his name in the exploitation genre with Lost Souls, an unforgivingly graphic depiction of the plight of illegal immigrants in Hong Kong during the early 1980s.
 As in, illegal immigrants who ended up imprisoned by unscrupulous local thugs determined to sell them for money.
 Absolutely drenched in nudity, sexual torture, and bloody violence, Lost Souls dishes out its awful tale with a fanaticism that could only be described as a feverish determination to shatter any boundary of human decency.
 The most dreadful part of this movie?
 An extended, meticulously detailed male rape sequence.
 In comparison, a similar scene in Paul Verhoeven’s Spetters feels almost serene.
-Your dreams will be haunted by male howls just by watching a few seconds of that sequence.
+Your dreams will absolutely be haunted by male howls just by watching a few seconds of that awful sequence.

 3. Dangerous Encounters of the First Kind (第一類型危險, Dai Yat Hou Yeng Ngai Him)